rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 This workflow ensures that every change that is integrated to the main branch passes the test suite.

 That is the basic function.
-Let's look at some variations.
+Let's look at some directions where this design could be evolve to make a more full fledged CI server.

 ### Clean environments

-One thing that a CI server helps prevent is the problem that code works on one developer's machine, but not another.
+One thing that a dedicated CI server helps prevent is the problem that code works on one developer's machine, but not another.
 Perhaps it is due to a dependency being missing on one developer's machine.

-With a CI server the one true environment is the CI server's environment.
+With a CI server, the one true environment is the CI server's environment.

 Preferably, this should also be set up in the exact same way before every test run so that two test runs have the exact same clean environment.

+Clean environments make test runs more predictable and helps with the safe part.

 Setting up a clean environment might look different in different languages.
 One option would be to use Docker containers.
 In the Python world, virtual